The Canadian economy and the transition to a low-carbon world

 There has been a significant increase of investment towards transition-opportunity sectors over the last decade.
 However, those investments remain low compared to the overall economic activity and have been targeted rather unevenly.

 To follow the evolution of each sector, we separated them in individual graphs while giving a separate scale to the one that received the most investment in order to emphasize the disproportion.
-In the animated version of this chart, the visual present both investments and deal counts.
+In the animated version of this chart, the visual presents both investments and deal counts.

 To counter the perception that climate change won’t affect most of Canada, the Institute studied over 50 communities that are economically dependent on transition vulnerable sectors, across provinces.

-The visual shows each of the community and what proportion of their workers are vulnerable.
+The visual shows each of the communities and what proportion of their workers are vulnerable.
 We played around with the layout to highlight an outlier and managed to keep the chart clear by slightly jittering the dots.